Whoaa512/starred/README.md

 - [sindresorhus/p-event](https://github.com/sindresorhus/p-event) - Promisify an event by waiting for it to be emitted
 - [leebyron/testcheck-js](https://github.com/leebyron/testcheck-js) - Generative testing for JavaScript
 - [rse/stmux](https://github.com/rse/stmux) - Simple Terminal Multiplexer for Node.js Environments
 - [gotwarlost/istanbul](https://github.com/gotwarlost/istanbul) - Yet another JS code coverage tool that computes statement, line, function and branch coverage with module loader hooks to transparently add coverage when running tests.
-Supports all JS coverage use cases including unit tests, server side functional tests and browser tests.
-Built for scale.
+Supports all JS coverage use ca
 - [notwaldorf/tiny-care-terminal](https://github.com/notwaldorf/tiny-care-terminal) - 💖💻 A little dashboard that tries to take care of you when you're using your terminal.
 - [nickpisacane/maybe-you-meant](https://github.com/nickpisacane/maybe-you-meant) - Catch deceptive prop typos in your react apps
 - [daniel-lundin/react-dom-confetti](https://github.com/daniel-lundin/react-dom-confetti) - Trigger confetti explosions on state transitions